 "Having an audience to share your music always puts a smile on a musician's heart and playing in an ensemble is just icing on the cake.
 I think every musician longs for a good group of folks to make good music with.
 Not only do we have the love of this type of music in common, but we have become close friends; a second family.
 Each of us in the group feels very blessed to have met each other and that we continue to have opportunities to play at many wonderful and unexpected venues.
 Whether I am playing in a solo setting or with this group, I know that I have been given a gift and that I am truly blessed."

-As of August 2021, Tammy was asked to join the newly-formed, Old-Time group called:
+As of August 2021, Tammy and three other friends formed an Old-Time group called:

 Tammy's is also a retired educator where she specialized in K-12 education as a classroom teacher and later as an Instructional Technologist.
 She received her undergraduate degree in Education and Mass Communications from Emory and Henry College and her Master's degree in Curriculum and Instruction with an emphasis in Instructional Technology from Virginia Tech.